ventricul(o)-

 A ventricle.

-[Latin ventriculus, diminutive of venter, belly.]
+Latin ventriculus, diminutive of venter, belly.

 A ventricle is a hollow or cavity in an organ, in particular the main chambers of the heart and four natural cavities in the brain; the adjective for either of these is ventricular.
 Medical terms containing this form usually refer to those in the brain: ventriculography is radiography of them; ventriculostomy (Greek stoma, mouth) is an operation to introduce a hollow needle into a ventricle for a variety of purposes, such as draining cerebrospinal fluid.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.